aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/040_windows_stress/_index.md

 weight = 40
 +++

+{{% notice warning %}}
+This section requires that you have an RDP agent on your local machine.
+This section cannot be performed from a cloud9 instance.
+{{% /notice %}}

 In this section we will run a CPU Stress test using AWS Fault Injection Simulator against an Amazon Windows EC2 Instance.
-The Windows CPU stress test will use a custome command document.
+The Windows CPU stress test will use a custom SSM command document.
 We will do the following:

 1. Create experiment template to stress CPU.
 2. Reset password on Windows Instance
 2. Connect to Windows EC2 Instance and run task manager.
 3. Start experiment and observe results.

+## Experiment Setup

-## Create CPU Stress Experiment
+### Create CPU Stress Experiment

 First, lets create our stress experiment.
 We can do this programmaticaly but we will walk through this on the console.